I love my kids, but by bedtime, I’m just exhausted.

 I started asking my kids these four questions every night and it has changed our relationship.
 It has brought us closer.
 It has created a more positive shift in their focus throughout their day and in mine.

-The 4-Questions hoops have helped me learn more about my kids: baseball game play-by-plays, storm fears, favorite colors and movies.
-But I have also taught more to my kids: answering questions about abortion, smoking, appreciating the differences in others and I’ll never forget the night we cried together about a little boy in a wheel chair.
+The bedtime hoops have helped me learn more about my kids: baseball game play-by-plays, storm fears, favorite colors, and movies.
+But I have also taught more to my kids: answering questions about abortion, smoking, appreciating the differences in others and I’ll never forget the night we cried together about a little boy in a wheelchair.